We are looking at less than $100.00, upgrade to 1979 on up.

 Are you game?

-Below is my old Presto dist, now modified into a oil primer for rebuilt engines.
-You will see my upgrade to Motorcraft, ignition ('79 Jeep), my 4 bbl intake and carb.
-Other good stuff!
+Below is my old Presto distributor, now modified into a oil primer for rebuilt engines.
+You will see my upgrade to Motorcraft, ignition (1979 Jeep), my four bbl intake and carburetor other good stuff.

 Images (Click to enlarge)